 Cost Breakdown

-Note: This estimate is based on standard Anthropic pricing as of March 2026.
-Extended thinking tokens, tool use overhead, and multi-modal (image/PDF) inputs are not included and will increase costs.
+Note: This estimate is based on standard Anthropic pricing as of May 31, 2026.
+Extended thinking tokens, tool use overhead, Managed Agents session-hour runtime ($0.08/hr), and multi-modal (image/PDF) inputs are not included and will increase costs.
+Opus 4.7 and 4.8 use a new tokenizer that may consume up to 35% more tokens for the same text vs Opus 4.6.
 See detailed sections below for those costs.

 Deep Dive: Choosing the Right Claude Model Tier

-Anthropic now offers three recommended model tiers for production use: Opus 4.6 for maximum intelligence, Sonnet 4.6 for the best balance of capability and cost, and Haiku 4.5 for speed-critical high-volume workloads.
+Anthropic now offers four recommended model tiers for production use: Opus 4.8 for the newest flagship intelligence with adaptive thinking, Opus 4.7 for high-resolution vision and long-horizon agents, Sonnet 4.6 for the best balance of capability and cost, and Haiku 4.5 for speed-critical high-volume workloads.
 All tiers are engineered for building production-grade “agentic” AI systems that can interact with external tools, process extended reasoning tasks, and handle multi-step workflows at scale.
+For comprehensive guidance on the AI agent stack for production systems, see our dedicated guide.

 graph TD